 So, he plays along to Merlin's very bad teasing.
 "You still think I'm arrogant?"

 "Oh.
 No. More, like…" he seems to think a long time as he gathers the wood to make fire.
 "Supercilious."

-Arthur laughs inwardly, because it is simply too fun to notice how Merlin is trying to sound eloquent and pompous, when he probably doesn't even know the meaning of the word.
+Arthur scoffs inwardly, because it is ridiculous to notice how Merlin is trying to sound eloquent and pompous, when he probably doesn't even know the meaning of the word.

 So he says.
 "That's a big word Merlin!
 You sure you know what it means?"
 He grins deviously.

 "It doesn't quite mean that."
 Arthur objects, suddenly glad that they are talking again.
 The atmosphere still feels awfully tense, but there is a definite improvement.